 7 of 9

-To start receiving benefits, apply four months in advance.
+To start receiving Social Security benefits, you must apply four months in advance.

 You might be able to receive benefits earlier than four months after you file, but if you need to avoid an income gap, file as early as you can.